michibo/feyntrop/README.md

 ```
 [ [ [v0, w0], nu0 ], [ [v1, w1], nu1 ], [ [v2, w2], nu2 ],... ]
 ```
-where `v0,w0` and so on are pairs of vertices corresponding to an edge and `nu0` is the corresponding edge weight.
+where `v0,w0`, `v1,w1`, and so on are pairs of vertices corresponding to edges and `nu0`, `nu1`, ... are the corresponding edge weights.
 The field `"scalarproducts"` is a matrix of scalar products.
 The `(v,w)`-th entry of the matrix is the scalar product of `p_u * p_v`, where `p_u` is the incoming momentum into vertex `u`.
 Hence, the matrix must be symmetric and have as many rows and columns as vertices.
 (Vertices without incoming momentum can be represented by setting the respective row and column equal to 0.)
 Due to momentum conservation, the rows and columns of the matrix must sum to 0.

 The field `"masses_sqr"` is a list of masses containing one mass for each edge.
 (Of course, the masses might be 0.)